 Membership of the Faculty Senate includes Otis Full-time and Adjunct faculty who are not in a position to assign or manage faculty.
 Part-time faculty may be included in discussions particularly germane to their role and/or experience at Otis.

-View or download the Academic Meeting Schedule for Faculty Senate meeting dates and times.
+View or download the Academic Meeting Calendar for Faculty Senate meeting dates and times.
 Meetings are held in the Forum, unless otherwise noted.